Geal/langsec-2017-usenix-article/article.md

 again.
 Do not fix bugs, fix bug classes.
-As you learn more Rust, you tend to rely more and more on the compiler to verify the code, instead of keeping track of dozens of pointers in your head, thus freeing you to think about the more valuable parts of the application.
+As you learn more Rust, you tend to rely more and more on the compiler to verify the code, instead of keeping track of dozens of pointers in your head, thus freeing you to think about the most valuable parts of the application.

 Along with those features, Rust can work at the same level as C applications.
 There's no runtime.
 There is no garbage collector (important in time critical software).